barisgit/wikly/README.md

 The analysis process:
 1. Loads content from the specified source (JSON or Markdown files)
-2. Reads the style guide and AI instructions (created by `wikijs init`)
+2. Reads the style guide and AI instructions (created by `wikly init`)
 3. Analyzes each page for style compliance
 4. Generates a report with issues and suggestions